-UNCLASSIFIED ORGANIZATION PAGE COMMENTS RATIONALE OSD Immediately following the sentence "the following tests were used" Completeness include a list of test events and resulting test reports that are described and accuracy in this section.
+ORGANIZATION PAGE COMMENTS RATIONALE IG-20 OSD 8 Immediately following the sentence "the following tests were used" include a list of test events and resulting test reports that are described in this section.
 Ensure that the ATEC OER is included as a data source and as part of the analysis.
-This will help to clear un inaccuracies as currently written As currently written, statements are made only regarding performance and results, with no identification of the test event or report being referenced.
-The current content of the "System Test Deficiencies" section is insufficient to accurately describe what are asserted as IG-20 "major test deficiencies."
+This will help to clear un inaccuraçies as currently written.
+As currently written.
+As currently written, statements are made only regarding performance and results, with no identification of the test event or report being referenced.
+The current content of the "System Test Deficiencies" section is insufficient to accurately describe what are asserted as "major test deficiencies."
 The report should more fully characterize what was known about each radio as a result of the numerous completed test events, which are currently summarized in the short span of two sentences per radio.
 Since MS C, the RR has undergone 4 Government Development Tests (GDT), an Initial Operational Test & Evaluation, an Operational Assessment with the 75th Ranger Regiment, and 2 Customer Tests (CT).
 The Manpack has undergone 4 GDTs, a Multi-service Operational Test & Evaluation, 4 CTs, and a Follow-on Operational Test & Evaluation.
 Both radios have shown performance improvements throughout their testing, with additional testing and product corrections planned prior to their FRP decisions.
-OSD Revise the sentence that "The Rifleman and Manpack radios did not Completeness have approved TEMPS", to also state that the program did have a DOT&E-approved Operational Test Agency Test Plan (OTATP).
-In addition, include the following context: While TEMPs are generally required, qualification testing can occur IG-21 with a DOT&E-approved Operational Test Agency Test Plan (OTATP).
+Completeness and accuracy IG-21 OSD 8 Revise the sentence that "The Rifleman and Manpack radios did not have approved TEMPS", to also state that the program did have a DOT&E-approved Operational Test Agency Test Plan (OTATP).
+In addition, include the following context: While TEMPs are generally required, qualification testing can occur with a DOT&E-approved Operational Test Agency Test Plan (OTATP).
 Both Rifleman and Manpack had draft TEMPs, coordinated with the user community, throughout their development cycles.
 Constant and ongoing discussions between the PM and the Army/DoD test communities have shaped the test programs and assisted the PM in staying current with changing test strategies and timelines.
-Army and SD FORM 818, AUG 12 ALL PREVIOUS EDITIONS ARE OBSOLETE AND SHOULD NOT BE USED UNCLASSIFIED
+Army and Completeness